 Presented with support from

-The award was introduced in 2019 with a grant from the Distinguished Mature Artist Fund at the Toronto Foundation.
+The award was introduced in 2019 with a grant from the Distinguished Mature Artist Fund a the Toronto Foundation.

 Originally called the Visionary Artist Lifetime Award, this prize has been renamed the Robert Johnston Visionary Artist Award in honour of the late Bob Johnston, one of the Canadian Artists Network’s original board members whose long career included serving as Deputy Minister of Culture for the Province of Ontario and General Manager of the National Ballet of Canada.